CloudCannon/urban-jekyll-template/README.md

 ## Editing

-Urban is already optimised for adding, updating and removing pages, staff, advice, company details and footer elements in [CloudCannon](https://app.cloudcannon.com/).
+This template is already optimised for adding, updating and removing pages, staff, advice, company details and footer elements.

 ### Posts